puavo-org/puavo-os/README.md

 Note: As the build process scouts some parameters from the runtime environment, building it under a puavo-os session might require some manual steps not yet documented here.
-Building in e.g. a fresh Debian Bullseye virtual machine works with the steps listed above.
+Building in e.g. a fresh Debian Bookworm virtual machine works with the steps listed above.
 Due to build process using a ramdisk /tmp, the virtual machine should have at least 16 GB of RAM for successful build.